intel/ittapi/rust/ittapi-sys/README.md

 [README]: https://github.com/intel/ittapi#readme

 > IMPORTANT NOTE: this crate is currently only tested on Linux, macOS, and Windows platforms but
 > support for other platforms is intended; contributions are welcome!
+FreeBSD is supported but
+> untested.

 If you are interested in using VTune to profile Rust applications, you may find the following guide
 helpful: [Wasmtime Docs: Using VTune on